![]() ![]() ![]() ![]() ![]() ![]() ![]() (Translate this site) |

 I would end up not agreeing to any race with Jason while still in my old university town.
 There simply wasn't sufficient good reason for it.
 But Jason was adamant that I continue to think about it.
 So adamant, that he decided to follow me home that weekend to continue his efforts at persuasion.
 And of course Reggie, Steve, and Will all wanted to be around too, just in case such a race did transpire.

-So when I finally headed back home Saturday evening, two other cars accompanied Shadow: Jason's Penelope, and Will's dark green 1970 Mustang.
+So when I finally headed back home Saturday afternoon, two other cars accompanied Shadow: Jason's Penelope, and Will's dark green 1970 Mustang.

-Me and Jason were driving our cars, of course, and Will his.
-Steve and Reggie and Neil rode with us, respectively.
+Me and Jason were driving our own cars, and Will his.
+Steve, Reggie, and Neil rode with us as passengers, respectively.

 Neil was only a reporter for our campus newspaper.
-And no way such a story about a race would be printed in that paper.
+And no way would a story about such a race be printed in that paper.
 But Jason and the reporter claimed they might be able to get a story of the race published in some sort of American Ferrari enthusiasts' newsletter, and maybe that translated for a European version, too.

 The worst part however was Jason claimed he knew a writer in California who might be able to get the piece published in Road and Track as well-- providing the story was good enough.
 That writer supposedly had a connection to someone important at the magazine (I can't recall who).

 I definitely didn't like all that.
 Especially the Road and Track part.
 I read Road and Track myself!
 But I didn't want to be a feature in the magazine: too much attention was bad news in my line of work.
-Plus, anyone digging into my past as a result could cause me still other problems.
+Plus, anyone digging into my past as a byproduct of such an article could cause me still other problems.

 But I was still undecided about racing Jason.
 So this might be a wasted trip for Neil.

-The interstate drive back to New Forge was plain no fun at all.
-Jason tried to goad me into an impromptu race the whole way.
+The interstate drive back to New Forge was plain no fun at all; for Jason kept trying to goad me into an impromptu race the whole way.

 Damn, but he was fast!